tylerFowler/curtains.vim/README.md

 let g:curtains_defaultscheme = "dark"
 ```

-By default the light scheme will use the `morning` colorscheme and the dark scheme will use `molokai`.
+By default the light scheme will use the `morning` colorscheme and the dark scheme will use `default`.

 # Usage
 After adding the settings you can now run the `LightScheme` and `DarkScheme` commands to switch between themes.